klinucsd/deep_toksearch/docs/questions_for_toksearch_team.md

 ## Code Quality & Best Practices

-21. **Are there any naming conventions or coding standards you recommend?**
+24. **Are there any naming conventions or coding standards you recommend?**
     - For variable names, function names, file organization

-22. **What makes a TokSearch script "good" vs "bad" in your view?**
+25. **What makes a TokSearch script "good" vs "bad" in your view?**
     - Characteristics of maintainable, readable, robust code

+---

+## For After the Meeting

+**If time runs out during the meeting, please feel free to:**

+- Email your answers to these questions
+- Provide written responses to any questions we didn't cover
+- Share example code or workflows that demonstrate common use cases
+- Suggest additional topics or questions we should have asked

+**Contact:** [Your email here]

 ---